J.F.Drew © 2000-2017

 Remote power management of a remote amateur repeater site

 The Raspberry Pi 2W is a very inexpensive computer on a board.
-It has a dual core RP2350 microprocessor with 2.4GHz and Bluetooth 5.2, a 150MHz clock speed, 520kB of SRAM and 4MB of on board flash memory.
+It has a dual core RP2350 microprocessor,2.4GHz WIFI and Bluetooth 5.2, a 150MHz clock speed, 520kB of SRAM and 4MB of on board flash memory.
 It has a full speed USB 1.1 host/device controller and 26 GPIO pins.

 Using an INA226 board readily available from many Internet shops to measure the readings from a shunt resistor we are able to monitor the load (a 2m voice repeater, a 70cm C4FM repeater, three UHF links to other sites, Echolink, and a packet radio system supporting APRS and a Marine tracking system) plus solar.

-The critical part is the software and it depends on “MMBASIC for the Picomite” that provides for the establishment of a WIFI connection, a TCP server, TELNET service and USB.
+The critical part is the software and it depends on “MMBASIC for the Picomite”.
+This software provides for the establishment of a WIFI connection, a TCP server, TELNET service and USB.

-Under normal operation the Rpi PICO is provided with power and of course the correct software.
-However in this project I use I2C to access the INA226 board that enables the shunt voltage to be read for current and the power leads to be read for up to 36V.
+Under normal ‘computer’ operation the Rpi PICO is provided with power and MMBASIC.
+However in this project I access the WIFI functions and use I2C to access the INA226 board that enables the shunt to be read for current and voltage (up to 36V).
 It’s a natty little board and comes with its own shunt resistor for twenty amps.
-However our peak current is above 20A (about 25A) so I have made use of a commercial 0.001 ohm shunt resistor.
+However our current can be above 20A (maybe up to 25A peak) so I have made use of a commercial 0.0025 ohm shunt resistor.

 The example to the right shows a typical readout with false numbers as it was taken without the INA226 board connected.

-Normally it refreshes every 2 minutes and the old data is for 6AM, 9AM, Noon, 3PM, 6PM and 9PM.
+Normally it refreshes every 2 minutes and the ‘Previous’ lists previous 6AM, 9AM, Noon, 3PM, 6PM and 9PM readings.